Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/static/_index.en.md

 If multiple components need to use the same set of options, it is recommended to use the [json file method](#from-json-files-code-list) and thus turn it into a code list.

-Note that even though a static list of options can be completely static, it is also possible to make it (a bit more) dynamic by [filtering the options](../../functionality/filtering) using expressions.
+Note that even though a list of options can be completely static, it is also possible to make it (a bit more) dynamic by [filtering the options](../../functionality/filtering) using expressions.
 If you want even more flexibility, you can also [create your own code-based code list](../dynamic).